God’s Creation | Physical and Ethnic Diversity Books for Kids

 Wonderfully Made: God's Story of Life from Conception of Birth is a lovely story of life for kids from ages 5-11, told from the perspective of a mom with science and Scripture.

-Learn more about Wonderfully Made over at the book page.
+You can also learn more about Wonderfully Made over at the book page.

 Head over to the Thinking Kids Press store for your free Wonderfully Made posters, Bible memory verse cards, and lapbook!